MNCPS (Snr Accred)

 In 2013 the NCS register was accredited by the Professional Standards Authority under the Accredited Voluntary Register Scheme.
 Accredited by the Professional Standards Authority.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 Other areas of counselling I deal with

-I charge £10 for the first session to cover costs.
-Thereafter I operate a sliding scale of fees, from £40 per hour downwards - you decide where you sit on that scale.
-Under certain circumstances - for example with a client with concentration difficulties - I charge £20 per half hour.
+I don't charge for the first session.
+Thereafter I operate a sliding scale of fees, from £50 to £30 per hour - you decide where you sit on that scale.
+This applies more than ever in the current situation in which many people's finances are precarious.
 While I would not like anyone to miss out on counselling because they can't afford it, I would appreciate it if those who can would pay the full fee.